Identifying and Diagnosing EoE

 Identifying patients who should be further evaluated for eosinophilic esophagitis (EoE) can be challenging.
 Some individuals have a higher risk of EoE based on family history and ancestry, male sex, and comorbid atopic disease.1,2

-Evidence is accumulating that environmental factors, premature or cesarean birth, early antibiotic exposure, food allergy, lack of breast feeding, and lack of early microbial exposure are also linked to development of EoE.2 The mean age at diagnosis in children is between 5.4 and 9.6 years, and in adults between 30 and 50 years.3
+Evidence is accumulating that environmental factors, premature or cesarean birth, early antibiotic exposure, food allergy, lack of breast feeding, and lack of early microbial exposure are also linked to development of EoE.2

-Clinical manifestations of EoE, which are largely attributed to esophageal dysfunction from epithelial remodeling, can be non-specific and may vary depending on several factors, including endotype, duration of disease, and patient age.4 Symptoms \ in pediatric patients includes nausea, vomiting and abdominal pain, while adolescents and adults are more likely to present with dysphagia, heartburn, food impaction, and regurgitation (Table 1).5
+Clinical manifestations of EoE, which are largely attributed to esophageal dysfunction from epithelial remodeling, can be non-specific and may vary depending on several factors, including endotype, duration of disease, and patient age.4 Symptoms in pediatric patients include nausea, vomiting and abdominal pain, while adolescents and adults are more likely to present with dysphagia, heartburn, food impaction, and regurgitation (Table 1).5

 References